 Also of interest is that Oak Hill has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Oak Hill home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Oak Hill residents report their race to be White, followed by Black or African-American.
+The greatest number of Oak Hill residents report their race to be White, followed by Asian.
 Important ancestries of people in Oak Hill include German, Irish, Scottish, and Scots-Irish.

 The most common language spoken in Oak Hill is English.
-Other important languages spoken here include Spanish and Japanese.
+Other important languages spoken here include Japanese and Spanish.